postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 * From the Launch screen
 * Using [Examples in an existing collection](/docs/postman/mock-servers/mocking-with-examples)

-### New button
+### Mocking from the New button

-The video below runs you through the step of creating a mock server from the **New** button in the Postman app.
+The video below runs you through the steps in creating a mock server from the **New** button in the Postman app.

 ![Mock creation flow using New button](https://assets.postman.com/postman-docs/mock-creation-app-cnx.gif)

-Here are the steps you need to follow:
+To create your mock server, click the **New** button in the top left of the header toolbar.

 ![Start by clicking the New button](https://assets.postman.com/postman-docs/mock-cnx-new-button.png)

-In the header toolbar, click the **New** button.
-It is located in the top-left of the Postman app.
 Click **Mock Server** in the **Create New** tab.

 ![Choose "Mock Server" from the dialog box](https://assets.postman.com/postman-docs/mock-cnx-modal.png)

-Select if you want to mock a new API or an existing collection.
-If you create a new API to mock, you have to select a request method and enter the request path, response code, and response body.
-If you use an existing collection to mock, you must select a collection from a list of existing or team collections.
+Choose whether you want to mock a new API or an existing collection.
+If you create a new API to mock, you will select a request method and enter the request path, response code, and response body.
+If you use an existing collection to mock, you will select a collection from a list of existing or team collections.

 ![Set request path and response body](https://assets.postman.com/postman-docs/mock-cnx-config.png)

-After you select or create the request you want to mock, click the **Next** button.
+When you have selected or created the request you want to mock, click **Next**.

-In the **Set up the mock server** tab, you can fill in mock server specific information:
+In the **Set up the mock server** tab, you can configure your mock server.

+1. Enter the name of the mock.
+2. Select an environment (optional).
+3. Check the checkbox if you want to make the mock server private.
+4. Check the checkbox if you want to save the mock server URL as an environment variable.
+5. Click **Next** to continue.

 ![Set mock server configuration](https://assets.postman.com/postman-docs/mock-cnx-config-continued.png)

-1. Enter the name of the mock
-2. Select an environment (optional)
-3. Select the checkbox if you want to make the mock server private
-4. Select the checkbox if you want to save the mock server URL as an environment variable
-5. Click **Next** to continue

-**Note**: The number of calls made to mock servers may be limited by your Postman account.
+> The number of calls made to mock servers may be limited by your Postman account.
 Check your [usage limits](https://go.postman.co/usage).

-In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your mock server.
+In the **Next steps** tab, you will see a list of suggested next steps to maximize the effectiveness of your mock server.

 ![Next steps after mock is created](https://assets.postman.com/postman-docs/mock-cnx-next-steps.png)

-### Launch screen
+### Mocking from the launch screen

 The **Create New** tab appears by default when you launch Postman.

-Open the Postman app.

-In the **Create New** tab, click **Mock Server**.
+Open the Postman app and in the **Create New** tab, click **Mock Server**.

-Follow the same process [shown in the New Button section](#new-button) to complete the mock server setup steps.
+Follow the process [outlined in the New Button section](#mocking-from-the-new-button) to complete the mock server setup steps.

-**Note**: At the bottom, you can select **Show this window at launch** to indicate whether you want the Create New tab to display each time you open Postman.
+> At the bottom, you can select **Show this window at launch** to indicate whether you want the Create New tab to display each time you open Postman.

-### Collection sidebar
+### Mocking from the Collections sidebar

 You can create a mock server from an existing collection in the left sidebar.
 To do that, expand the collection details pane, switch over to the **Mocks** tab in the pane, and click **Create a mock server**.

 ![Create new mock server from collection sidebar](https://assets.postman.com/postman-docs/mock-cnx-collection-sidebar.png)

 This will launch the **Create mock server** modal.
-Follow the same process [shown in the New Button section](#new-button) to complete the mock server setup steps.
+Follow the process [outlined in the New Button section](#mocking-from-the-new-button) to complete the mock server setup steps.

 If you already have mock servers created from the same collection, you will see an **Add mock** button instead of **Create a mock server**.

 ![Create new mock server from collection sidebar when there are existing mock servers](https://assets.postman.com/postman-docs/mock-cnx-collection-sidebar-existing.png)

-### History request
+### Mocking a request from History

-You can mock a single request from the History tab in the left sidebar.
-To do that, switch to the **History** tab in the left sidebar, hover on an entry, and click on the button with three dots to expand the dropdown menu.
-Choose **Mock Request** from the dropdown.
+You can mock a single request from the **History** tab in the left sidebar.
+Hover over an entry, and click **View more actions** (**...**) to expand the dropdown menu.
+Choose **Mock Request**.

 ![Create new mock server from history request](https://assets.postman.com/postman-docs/mock-cnx-history-request.png)

-This will open up a modal with the screen titled "2.
-Set up the mock server".
-Pass the values similar to the previous steps.
+This will open the **Set up the mock server** modal.
+Pass the values outlined in the [New button section](#mocking-from-the-new-button).
 Click **Create Mock Server**.

 This process of creating a mock server will also create a collection with the same title as the mock server.
-This collection will have a copy of the same request that you chose from the History sidebar.
+This collection will have a copy of the same request that you chose from the **History** sidebar.
 The mock server created is tied to this new collection.

 ![New collection created when creating mock server from history request](https://assets.postman.com/postman-docs/mock-cnx-history-request-created.png)

-### Collections in Browse view
+### Mocking from Collections in Browse view

-You can create a mock from an existing collection from the "Browse" view as well.
-Switch over to the "Browse" view by clicking the toggle button on the bottom right hand side of the Postman app.
-Change to the "Collections" tab for the current workspace.
-Click the button with the three dots called "View more actions" for the corresponding collection.
-Select "Mock Collection" from the dropdown.
+You can create a mock from an existing collection from the **Browse** view.
+Click the **Browse** toggle button on the bottom right of the Postman app.
+Change to the **Collections** tab for the current workspace.
+Click the **View more actions**  (**...**) button for the corresponding collection.
+Select **Mock Collection** from the dropdown.

 ![Create new mock server from browse view](https://assets.postman.com/postman-docs/mock-cnx-browse-view.png)

-This will open up the "Create mock server" modal.
+This will open the **Create mock server** modal.
 Follow the steps to finish creating the mock server.

-## In web dashboard
+## Creating mock servers in the web dashboard

 You can create a mock server from the Web dashboard with existing collections and environments.
-To do that, login to your [Postman team dashboard](https://go.postman.co), navigate to your workspace by clicking on your workspace name.
-In the workspace dashboard, click on the "Mock servers" tab.
+Login to your [Postman team dashboard](https://go.postman.co), and navigate to your workspace by clicking your workspace name.
+In the workspace dashboard, click the **Mock servers** tab.

 ![Mock servers web dashboard](https://assets.postman.com/postman-docs/mock-web-dashboard.png)

-Click on the button to create new mock server, and you will see the mock server configuration screen.
+Click the button to create a new mock server, and you will see the configuration screen.
 Set the relevant configuration.

 ![Mock servers web dashboard configuration](https://assets.postman.com/postman-docs/mock-web-config.png)

-1. Enter the name of the mock
+1. Enter the name of the mock.
-2. Select a collection to mock
+2. Select a collection to mock.
 3. Select a version tag of the collection to use for the mock.
-Leave it to "CURRENT" if you want to the mock server to use the latest version of your collection
+Leave it to **CURRENT** if you want to the mock server to use the latest version of your collection.
-4. Select an environment to use with the mock (optional)
+4. Select an environment to use with the mock (optional).
-5. Select the checkbox if you want to make the mock server private
+5. Select the checkbox if you want to make the mock server private.
-6. Click "Create Mock Server" to create the mock and go back to the "Mock servers" dashboard
+6. Click **Create Mock Server** to create the mock and go back to the **Mock servers** dashboard.

 ## Using HTTP access control for a mock

-In addition to using the [Postman app](/docs/postman/mock-servers/mocking-with-examples/) to make requests to mock endpoints, you also can make those requests in a browser.
+In addition to using the [Postman app](/docs/postman/mock-servers/mocking-with-examples/) to make requests to mock endpoints, you can also make those requests in a browser.

 A web browser makes a cross-origin HTTP request when it requests a resource from a domain, protocol, or port that's different from its own.

 [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access-control-CORS) is a standard that defines a way in which a browser and server can interact securely.
 In this case, we are referring to how a web browser interacts with the mock endpoints hosted on the Postman server.

 CORS is enabled for Postman mock servers.
 As a result, you can stub your web apps with mocked data using the mock endpoints.
-So development or production web apps can make requests to the Postman mock endpoint you just created and receive an example response.
+Development or production web apps can then make requests to your Postman mock endpoint and receive an example response.

 ## Using free mock server calls

 Your Postman account gives you a limited number of free mock server calls per month.

-You can check your usage limits in the [Postman API](https://docs.api.getpostman.com) or in the [account usage page](https://go.pstmn.io/postman-account-limits).
+You can check your usage limits in the [Postman API](https://docs.api.getpostman.com) or [account usage page](https://go.pstmn.io/postman-account-limits).

-## Editing Mock Servers
+## Editing mock servers

-You can edit existing Mock Servers in Postman since version `7.7.0`.
-These are the properties of a Mock Server that can be updated through the Postman app and web dashboard:
+You can edit existing mock servers in Postman since version `7.7.0`.
+The following properties of a mock server can be updated through the Postman app and web dashboard:

-* Name of the Mock Server
+* Name of the mock server
 * Version tag of the underlying collection
-* Environment associated with the Mock Server
+* Environment associated with the mock server
-* Make the Mock Server private or public
+* Private or public status of the mock server

 ![Postman Mock Server edit options](https://assets.postman.com/postman-docs/mocks/mock-edit-modal.png)

-There are three ways you can edit a mock server.
-You can either edit a Mock Server from the Collection pane, through the Mock Server listing in Browse mode, or through the web dashboard of your Workspace's Mock Servers section.
+There are three ways to edit a mock server.
+You can edit from the Collection pane, through the **Mock Server** listing in **Browse** mode, or through the web dashboard of your workspace **Mock Servers** section.

-Editing Mocks in Build mode:
+Editing mocks in Build mode:

 ![Postman Mock Server edit in Build mode](https://assets.postman.com/postman-docs/mocks/mock-edit-build.png)

-Editing Mocks in Browse mode:
+Editing mocks in Browse mode:

 ![Postman Mock Server edit in Browse mode](https://assets.postman.com/postman-docs/mocks/mock-edit-browse.png)

-Editing Mocks from the Web Dashboard:
+Editing mocks from the Web Dashboard:

 ![Postman Mock Server edit in Build mode](https://assets.postman.com/postman-docs/mocks/mock-edit-web-dashboard.png)

-## Further reading
+## Next steps

-For more information about mock servers, see:
+For more information about mock servers, see the following resources:

 * [Intro to mock servers](/docs/postman/mock-servers/intro-to-mock-servers/)
 * [Mocking with examples](/docs/postman/mock-servers/mocking-with-examples/)